-Abound Solar, a manufacturer of thin-film cadmium telluride (CdTe) photovoltaic modules, today announced that the company intends to file a petition for protection under U.S. Bankruptcy Code in
+Abound Solar, a manufacturer of thin-film cadmium telluride (CdTe) photovoltaic modules, today announced that the company intends to file a petition for protection under U.S. Bankruptcy Code in Delaware next week.
+A suspension of operations will impact approximately 125 employees.

 Earlier this year, Abound ceased production of its first generation PV module and has been working to scale up manufacturing for its high-efficiency, second generation PV module, which was tested and verified by the National Renewable Energy Laboratory (NREL) to deliver 85 watts per panel and 12.5 percent efficiency.
 Abound has been in discussions with potential buyers over the last several months, but ended negotiations when the involved parties were unable to come to an agreement on terms.